pypeaday/images.pype.dev/README.md

 back a markdown link to serve the image up on the rendered post via statically.io through the github repo

+### Setup

+1. if using SSH then setup an ssh key with github and mount it into the container at `/home/appuser/.ssh/id_rsa:ro`
+2. update `ssh_config` if you have any host mappings to consider
+3. `docker compose up` to use docker, or `uv run app/shotput.py` to use uvicorn

 ### Configuration

 See [app/config.toml](./app/config.toml)